 AMY GOODMAN: Professor Zimbardo, who should be held responsible for what happened at Abu Ghraib?

-PROFESSOR ZIMBARDO: Well, my analysis is, individuals are always ultimately personally responsible.
-He and most of the other military police said, I’m guilty — well, they had to say it, because they’re in the pictures, what I call the trophy photos.
-He is willing to accept punishment.
-The situational analysis says, we should limit the extent of the punishment, because these are extreme mitigating circumstances.
-And what I do in The Lucifer Effect, and I have a wonderful website, we just put up called www. lucifereffect.com, we put the system on trial.
-To say, if you’re going to put these soldiers, these good American soldiers on trial for what they did, my argument has been, the people who create this corrupting situation, they have to be put on trial, too.
-So, I have a virtual voting booth in which I put George Tenant on trial, the former Head of the CIA, Donald Rumsfeld, Dick Cheney, and President Bush.
-Because, in various ways, they created that situation which corrupted these good American young men and women.
+PHILIP ZIMBARDO: Well, my analysis is, individuals are always ultimately personally responsible.
+He and most of the other military police said, "I’m guilty."
+Well, they had to say it, because they’re in the pictures, the—what I call the trophy photos.
+And he is willing to accept punishment.
+The situational analysis says we should limit the extent of the punishment, because these are extreme mitigating circumstances.
+And what I do in The Lucifer Effect, and I have a wonderful website we just put up called LuciferEffect.com, we put the system on trial, to say, if you’re going to put these soldiers, these good American soldiers, on trial for what they did, my argument has been, the people who create this corrupting situation, they have to be put on trial, too.
+So I have a virtual voting booth in which I put George Tenet on trial, the former head of the CIA; Donald Rumsfeld; Dick Cheney; and President Bush, because, in various ways, they created that situation that corrupted these good American men and women.

 AMY GOODMAN: We have 10 seconds.